 Tests are never fun, but in order to diagnose DME, your doctor will have to run through a series of them to assess the state of your macula and determine the best course of treatment.
 “The macula's main role is to process information in our central vision,” says Michael Richardson, M.D., medical director of the Boston office of One Medical, a national primary-care practice.
 “When it’s impaired, like with DME, our central vision starts to deteriorate while our peripheral vision stays intact.”

 If you’re worried about spending an entire day at the doctor’s office, don’t—despite the various tests you’ll need to go through to determine whether you have DME, you’ll be in and out in no time.
 “Patients will first receive the eye exam, which includes the visual acuity test, amsler grid and dilated eye exam,” Dr. Murthy says.
 “After this, OCT imaging and fluorescein angiography will be performed to provide further details on the patient's condition.”
 The eye exam takes about 15 minutes (not counting the typical waiting room, flip-through-magazines-and-scroll-through-Instagram time, of course).
-OCT imaging takes about two minutes, and fluorescein angiography takes about 10 minutes.
-To officially diaignose DME, your doctor will need to perform all of these, but thankfully, all that testing won’t eat up your whole day.
+OCT, Ocular Coherence Tomography, is just another fancy acronym for a machine that scans microscopic changes to the retina, which then shows if there is DME present.
+This imaging takes about two minutes, and fluorescein angiography takes about 10 minutes.
+To officially diagnose DME, your doctor may need to perform all of these, but thankfully, all that testing won’t eat up your whole day.

 Here’s what to expect from each DME eye test: